banduri/snippets/Readme.md

 In short it generates a long command for ghostscript by getting the dimension of every jpg-file in the current directory and adding a pdf-page to the resulting targetpdf containing that single jpg in the  order 'ls -1 *.jpg' provides the filenames.
 That's why i renamed them initialy.

 ### drawbacks
 This way the first 3 pages are missing.
 But i don't mind.
 I can download them with my browser befor i start the conversion to pdf.
 I only tried one comic to download.
 I don't know if this working for other documents as well.
-No i will not setup a service to download comic from scribd for you.
+No, I will not setup a service to download comic from scribd for you.
+This is not a general solution to similar problems.